tobega/tailspin-v0/TailspinReference.md

 ### Keyed values
 A structure can be [deconstructed](#deconstructor) into a stream of keyed values (or key-value pairs).
-The stream of keyed values can be [restructured](#restructuring) into a structure at some point.
+The stream of keyed values can be captured into a [structure literal](#structure-literal) at some point.

 When creating keyed values, the transform chain binds to the value, not the whole keyed value, e.g. `a: 1 -> (<1> 'yes')` will give the result `a: 'yes'`.
 To send the keyed value through a transform, put it in parentheses, so `(a: 1) -> ...{}` creates `{a: 1}`.